 The WhaleScore helps investors quickly identify Form 13F filers who consistently beat the market.
 WhaleWisdom is always evaluating performance metrics and data points to determine which ones best identify winning funds.
 Measures showing the strongest relationship with predicting future Alpha are determined through regression analysis.

-The current model for the WhaleScore uses a mixture of risk-return measures (think Omega, Calmar, etc.) that best predict future Alpha.
-Filers are ranked in terms of these measures and scored against each other and against the S&P 500.
+Filers are ranked in terms of these metrics and scored against each other and against the S&P 500.

 WhaleWisdom is always trying out new approaches to the WhaleScore to improve accuracy and reserves the right to revise WhaleScores at any time